 DM Internship Information

 Prior to beginning the internship experience, interns are required to register in NTR156 Foundations of Dietary Manager Internship.
 NTR156 is a two-credit class offered online.
-This class provides the foundation required to successfully complete the internship by identifying rotation facilities and RD/Facilitator(s).
+This class provides the foundation required to successfully complete the internship by identifying rotation facilities and RDN/Facilitator(s).
 The course emphasizes the legal and ethical aspects specific to internships for nutrition professionals.

 Graduation and National Exams